Merkoba/Meltdown/README.md

 There is a tab list which shows all the open tabs, which you can type to filter.
 This is accessed by right clicking the conversation or with `/list`.

+When tabs are created they get a short random word for its name.
+After the first response from the AI, the name will be updated to a more relevant one.
+The name can be renamed by right clicking the tab/conversation, or with `/rename`.

 ---

 ## Find <a name="find"></a>